Remembrance Sunday: Services across Wales commemorate the fallen

 A service and two-minute silence took place at the Field of Remembrance at Cardiff Castle and others at cenotaphs around Wales.

-On Sunday, an annual service of remembrance will take place at Wrexham's war memorial and Swansea Cenotaph, among others.
+On Sunday, an annual service of remembrance was held at Wrexham's war memorial and Swansea Cenotaph, among others.

-And services are being held at Bangor Cathedral in Gwynedd and St Mary's Church, Hay-on-Wye, Powys, as well as elsewhere.
+And a service was held at Bangor Cathedral in Gwynedd with another at St Mary's Church, Hay-on-Wye, Powys, taking place in the afternoon, as well as others elsewhere.

+Francis Dickinson, 51, was the guest of honour at a service at Bridgend as his grandfather, Lt Cdr Edward Tomkinson, was the captain of submarine HMS Urge, paid for by local subscription.

+It was sunk by a German mine off Malta during the war and his grandson led efforts to locate it.

-The national service has been organised by Cardiff Council and Welsh government with the Royal British Legion.
+The national remembrance service was organised by Cardiff Council and Welsh government with the Royal British Legion.